christophrumpel/laravel-factories-reloaded/README.md

     ->create();
 ```

 Here were are getting a user instance that has three related recipes attached.
+The second argument here defines the relationship name.

 > :warning: **Note**: For this to work, you need to have a new RecipeFactory already created.